valhuber/ApiLogicServer/api_logic_server_cli/project_api_fiddle/readme.md

 **What is Installed**

-API Logic server installs with `pip`, in a docker container, or in codespaces.
+API Logic server installs with `pip`, in a docker container, or (here) in codespaces.
 As shown below, it consists of a:

 * **CLI:** the `ApiLogicServer create` command you saw above
 * **Runtime Packages:** for API, UI and Logic execution<br>